 Earl Bakken, Joe Pavek, and Paul Hedberg of the Minnesota Broadcasters Association got together and formed the non-profit organization that would become the umbrella for the museum.
 The Pavek’s grand opening was held on October 29, 1988, which coincided with the fiftieth anniversary of the War of the Worlds broadcast.
 Less than a year later, Joe Pavek passed away at 81 years of age.

 Earl Bakken encouraged the museum to use the collections to educate children.
-In 1991, they started their Broadcast Workshop, where students learn about the history of electronic communication while creating their own 1960s style radio broadcast.
+In 1991, they started their Broadcast Experience, where students learn about the history of electronic communication while creating their own 1960s-style radio broadcast.
 Since that time, museum staff have performed more than 5,000 workshops for over 100,000 school children.

 Rent a museum for your next event!
-Please note that the exhibit collection can only be demonstrated by a museum staff member.
-After-hours events require a museum staff/docent to be present at all times.
-All children 12 and under must be accompanied by an adult.
+(Please note that the exhibit collection can only be demonstrated by a museum staff member.)
+For more information, email Kaeleen Laird email@example.com.